evrimfeyyaz/evrimfeyyaz.github.io/_posts/2019-01-14-getting-started-with-http-caching-in-rails.md

 ---

 That's all for now.
-This is good enough as an introduction, but there are a few issues you might face dealing with HTTP caching headers, such as:
+This is good enough as an introduction, but there are a few issues you might face dealing with HTTP caching headers that I've written about:

 1. [How do you propagate changes when you're using `has_and_belongs_to_many` or another type of many-to-many mapping?](/invalidating-caches-when-using-many-to-many-associations-in-rails) You can't use the `belongs_to category, touch: true` method we mentioned above, as it is not supported.
 1. Rails takes the template into consideration when checking for changes on a page, but it doesn't take the layout into consideration.
 [How do you handle layout changes?](/how-to-handle-layout-changes-when-using-http-caching-in-rails)

-I'll talk about these in future articles.

 [^1]: There is also another header named "Last-Modified" that is used for the same purpose together with ETags, but Rails automatically sets it when we're using the shorter `fresh_when object` call, so I decided not to mention it for brevity.
 [^2]: This also includes the scenario where an article is added to or removed from a category.